Phosphoinositide phospholipase C: Function

-Further reading: Function of calcium in humans

 DAG remains within the inner leaflet of the plasma membrane due to its hydrophobic character, where it recruits protein kinase C (PKC), which becomes activated in conjunction with binding calcium ions.
 This results in a host of cellular responses through stimulation of calcium-sensitive proteins such as Calmodulin.

-Further reading: Function of protein kinase C

 Domain structure

 In terms of domain organization, all family members possess homologous X and Y catalytic domains in the form of a distorted Triose Phosphate Isomerase (TIM) barrel with a highly disordered, charged, and flexible intervening linker region.
 Likewise, all isoforms possess four EF hand domains, and a single C2 domain that flank the X and Y catalytic core.
 An N-terminal PH domain is present in every family except for the sperm-specific ζ isoform.

 SH2 (phosphotyrosine binding) and SH3 (proline-rich-binding) domains are found only in the γ form (specifically within the linker region), and only the ε form contains both guanine nucleotide exchange factor (GEF) and RA (Ras Associating) domains.
 The β subfamily is distinguished from the others by the presence of a long C-terminal extension immediately downstream of the C2 domain, which is required for activation by Gαq subunits, and which plays a role in plasma membrane binding and nuclear localization.